 Answer: Yes, you can.
 In fact, I have been guilty of using White lithium grease by applying it with my plain hands.

 Remember to wash and clean your hands when you are done applying.

-This pretty much sums up how to stop leather chair from squeaking.
+This pretty much sums up how to stop the leather chair from squeaking.
 No need to buy new chairs for such a minor problem.

-Remember, in case of leather chairs, squeaky noises occur either because the leather is not being taken care of OR because the metallic part of the chair needs repairing.
+Remember, in the case of leather chairs, squeaky noises occur either because the leather is not being taken care of OR because the metallic part of the chair needs repairing.